 With an innovative, accomplished, and diverse faculty in a wide range of fields of study, an active and supportive intellectual community, significant student diversity, and the resources of one of the world’s great research libraries, the History Department of the University of Illinois at Urbana-Champaign offers an ideal environment for graduate study.

-Among our core educational priorities in preparing graduate students is strong engagement with methods and approaches in history and other disciplines, early and regular primary-source research and writing before the dissertation, inclusion of both geographic and comparative/thematic fields, sustained mentorship, and flexible career development.
+Among our core educational priorities in preparing graduate students is strong engagement with methods and approaches in history and other disciplines, early and regular primary-source research and writing before the dissertation, inclusion of both geographic and comparative/thematic fields, sustained and broad mentoring, and flexible career development.

 Our students come from a wide variety of backgrounds--in countries of birth and education, work experience, age, race, ethnicity, gender, and sexual orientation--and we value the rich diversity of experience they bring to the community and their studies.

 In coursework and in research and writing, Illinois history graduate students have been exploring an extraordinary range and variety of topics, themes, and time periods.

 Extracurricular colloquia, reading groups, lectures by visiting scholars, workshops, and other events keep faculty and students engaged with cutting-edge research and interpretation.

 In sum, our goal is for every Illinois PhD to leave our program with the research record, teaching experience, and professional training necessary to succeed in the academic job market and beyond.
 We also now offer a joint MA/MS Degree in History and Information Science together with the School of Information Sciences.